 It is impossible not to realize the cost of war.
 There's the money, of course, and the death of soldiers.
 We may forget the other costs: the families of military members, the injured veterans, the civilians damaged in so many ways, peace of all kinds shattered.

-So, on this day which has become for so many of us just an excuse to have a barbecue, let us pause to reflect and remember.
+So, on this day which has become for so many of us just an excuse to have a barbecue or open up the beach house, let us pause to reflect and remember.
 If we're safe right now, let us say a prayer of gratitude.
-Let us remember that we've still got lots of military people serving in dangerous places--and even if they're not in dangerous places, a person can be hacked to death in a peacetime city like London.
+Let us remember that we've still got lots of military people serving in dangerous places--and even if they're not in dangerous places, we all still face threats, military people more than others in some places.

 Let us remember how often the world zooms into war.
 Let us pray to be preserved from those horrors.